Become a Docent at the L.A. Zoo!

 The duties that our Docents participate in are as varied as those performing them.
-If you love learning, love animals, and love sharing what you know with others, join our program.
-Individual opportunities are discussed at the information meeting in July and throughout the training course.
+If you love learning, love animals, and love sharing what you know with others, this is the volunteer program for you!

 Applicants must enjoy working with children and adults of all ages.
 This program does not work directly with animals, but engages the public to care about wildlife.

 All Docents must maintain a family or individual membership with the Greater Los Angeles Zoo Association.
 In addition, all active Docents must attend an annual update session and pass the annual test with a minimum score of 90%.
 For the safety of the animals, visitors, and fellow staff and volunteers, an annual negative tuberculosis test is required of all GLAZA volunteers and must also be fingerprinted by the City of Los Angeles upon acceptance to the program.

 Join us on Saturday, July 16, 2016 at 10 a.m. in the Witherbee Auditorium to learn all about the 2016-17 Docent Training Program.